vector-express/vectorexpress-api/README.md

 ## 🔼 <a name="increase-limits">Increase limits?</a>

-We offer a pay-as-you go plan that removes the rate limit and increases maximum file to 40 MB.
-Read more here: https://www.smidyo.com/vector-express
+We offer a [pay-as-you go plan](https://www.smidyo.com/vector-express) that removes the rate limit and increases maximum file to 40 MiB.